SA National Treasury FAQs

 How does it work?

 The two-pot system created a ‘savings pot’, a ‘retirement pot’ and a ‘vested pot’.
 Only the savings pot and the retirement pot receive your retirement contributions.
-The vested component houses your retirement savings that you accumulated before 1 September 2024.
-Investment growth continues to be credited to the vested component.
+The vested pot houses your retirement savings that you accumulated before 1 September 2024.
+Investment growth continues to be credited to your vested pot.

 What is seeding capital?

-On 1 September 2024, 10% or R30 000 of your fund credit, whichever is lower, was allocated to your savings component.
+On 1 September 2024, 10% or R30 000 of your fund credit, whichever was lower, was allocated to your savings pot.
 This is called seeding capital.
+This is a once-off event and does not happen annually.

 Will you lose your money if a withdrawal is not made?

-No. If a member chooses not to make a withdrawal from their savings pot, the savings pot will continue to grow.
-A withdrawal of any amount (over R2 000) can be made whenever you choose, once per tax year.
+No, you will not lose your money if you do not make a withdrawal.
+If a member chooses not to make a withdrawal from their savings pot, the savings pot will continue to grow.
 The savings pot is best left untouched until you retire where a cash lump sum can be withdrawn.

 What should you do?